onemeeYin/bootstrap/site/content/docs/4.3/getting-started/rfs.md

 ## Extended documentation

-RFS is a separate project under the Bootstrap organisation.
+RFS is a separate project under the Bootstrap organization.
 More about RFS and its configuration can be found on its [GitHub repository](https://github.com/twbs/rfs).